OCA/l10n-brazil/l10n_br_dere/readme/CONFIGURE.md

 1. Main tax regime (`regTribPrinc`) and optional secondary regime
 2. Activities from official tables 21, 31 or 41
 3. Referential chart (`planoCtaRef`) and closing frequency (`freqEncerr`)
-4. Receita Integra environment, token URL and OAuth client credentials
+4. Receita Integra environment, token URL, OAuth client credentials and the batch consult path (`{protocol}` placeholder)
 5. An ICP-Brasil A1 certificate on the Fiscal tab (NFe or e-CNPJ).
 Generation does not need it; sending does.